Chapter 4: Construction Details, Section 12: Temporary Traffic Control

 - Ramps and connectors—Managing ramps and connectors within a closure requires additional consideration.
 Extend exit ramp tapers back through the closure as an extension of the ramp’s shoulder line.
 Avoid sharply angled tapers.
 Extend entrance ramps through the closed lane by projecting the left shoulder line.

 - Traffic queues—Contain traffic queues completely within the advance warning signs of any closure.
 Containment may require modestly increasing the spacing between signs or require the placing of additional signs.
 Some districts have adopted a practice of providing motorists additional warning by displaying information a mile or more in advance of the closure using portable or fixed changeable message signs.
 In metropolitan areas, this type of warning may be feasible with cooperation of the transportation management center.
-Refer to Section 12-4.02C(10), “End of Queue Monitoring and Warning With Truck Mounted Changeable Message Sign,” of the project special provisions for monitoring traffic end of queue and warning approaching traffic.
+Refer to Section 12-4.02C(10), “End of Queue Monitoring and Warning With Truck Mounted Changeable Message Sign,” of the revised Standard Specifications for monitoring traffic end of queue and warning approaching traffic.

 - Multiple closures and inter-project coordination—Avoid multiple closures with overlapping sign patterns.
 Connect closures by extending the tangents.
-Confirm that the contractors are coordinating placement and pick up of the closure so that the traffic control system is maintained in accordance with the Standard Plans at all times.
+Confirm that the contractors are coordinating placement and pickup of the closure so that the traffic control system is maintained in accordance with the Standard Plans at all times.

 - Length of closure—Avoid long closures with no evidence of activity.
 Consider placing supplemental tapers within an existing closure.
 When the work has safely progressed beyond the supplemental taper, remove the upstream taper and tangent.
 Confirm that advance warning signs for the new taper are located correctly.